Te sigo amando

 Te sigo amando (English: I Still Love You) is a Mexican television drama series broadcast by Canal de Las Estrellas.
-The series is based on 1986 Mexican drama series Monte Calvario.
+The series is based on the 1986 Valentín Pimstein production Monte Calvario.

 Directed by Miguel Córcega and Mónica Miguel, it stars Claudia Ramírez, Luis José Santander, Sergio Goyri and Olivia Collins.

 It aired from November 18, 1996 to April 25, 1997, replacing La antorcha encendida and was replaced by La jaula de oro.

 Plot

 The majesty of the Mexican province is witness to a passionate love triangle: Yulissa (Claudia Ramírez) is the vertex of the dispute between the landowner Ignacio Aguirre (Sergio Goyri), master of the prosperous "Arroyo Negro" estate, and Luis Ángel Zaldívar (Luis José Santander), a prestigious medical specialist.

 Yulissa is a beautiful teenaged schoolgirl from a good family, who along with her brother, Alberto (Juan Manuel Bernal), and her grandmother, Paula (Carmen Montejo), live heavily in debt.

 Their situation forces them to mortgage their assets, which is why Yulissa sees herself seriously involved with Ignacio Aguirre, because he desires her and she is the price of avoiding ruin.

 However, a woman's heart is not sold to the highest bidder, it is given to the man she loves; therefore, from the moment Yulissa meets Dr. Zaldívar, both her life and prospects take a radical turn, while Ignacio, who does not know defeat, prepares to give battle.